hairen/hairen.github.io/AWS_CSAA/README.md

 > + A Virtual Interface (VIF) is basically a 802.1Q VLAN mapped from the customer router to the Direct Conncet router.
 > + You need one private VIF to connect to your private VPC subnets, and one public VIF to connect your AWS public services.
 > + You can NOT establish layer 2 over your DX connection.
-> + You can NOT use a NAT instance /gatewya in your VPC over the direct connection connection.
+> + You can NOT use a NAT instance /gateway in your VPC over the direct connection connection.
-> + VPN will not provide bandwidth and latency guarantees.
+> + VPN will **NOT** provide bandwidth and latency guarantees.

 ### AWS Console - Deleting a VPC
 > + When you launch a VPC with **public, VPN only subnets and a hardware VPN**, the following also gets created: